fairliereese/extract_explosions/README_extract_explosions.md

 # extract_explosions
 Acoustic characteristic extractor for explosions collected by HARPS (High-frequency acoustic recording packages)

-Edit 1:
+Edit 2:
+- dcOffset implemented for the entire execution of the program/analysis
+- *testing* SNR calculated using the average RL of the signal
+- Noise recieved level calculation added, along with a histogram.
+Includes TF Edit 1:
 - Correct number of samples loaded and analyzed
 - Correct smoothing